Robust Data-Driven Moving Horizon Estimation for Linear Discrete-Time Systems: CONCLUSION

 The slack $\sigma^y$ must compensate the measurement noise (that occurs in the online phase) but also the noise affecting the offline collected output measurements.
 Therefore, the slack $\sigma^y$ associated with the candidate trajectory is chosen as

 where $v$ corresponds to the true measurement noise and

-This selection of $\alpha$, $\sigma^x$ and $\sigma^y$ implies that all constraints in (\ref{System_Dynamics_noisy}) are satisfied.
+This selection of $\alpha$, $\sigma^x$ and $\sigma^y$ implies that all constraints in (\ref{System_Dynamics_noisy}) are satisfied, meaning that the candidate trajectory is a feasible solution.
 Furthermore, (\ref{state_constraint_noisy}) holds since the real (undisturbed) state trajectory is contained in the constrained set $\mathbb{X}$.
-As in the previous section, we want to upper bound the cost function related to the candidate solution.
-Notice that, compared to (\ref{cost_function_nom}), the cost function in (\ref{cost_function_noisy}) considers additional terms for which an upper bound is needed.
+We want to upper bound the cost function related to the candidate solution.
 First, we can bound $|\alpha|$ by using (\ref{def_alpha}) to obtain

 Since $u(t)$ and $x(t)$ evolve in a compact set (according to Assumption~\ref{ass_compact}), there exist a $u_\mathrm{max}$ and an $x_\mathrm{max}$ so that $ |u(t)| \leq u_\mathrm{max}$ and $ |x(t)| \leq x_\mathrm{max} \quad \forall t \in \mathbb{I}_{\geq 0}$.
 Additionally, we define